kobbikobb/guessthename/README.md

 ## TODO

+- Run nodejs with prod builds
 - Debug service locally with a reverse proxy
-- Use persistent volume for mongo
-- Run nodejs with prod builds
 - Configure the name to guess